mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ### Infinite scrolling

-This demo shows how to implement Infinite scrolling using `onScrollToBottom` prop.
+The following demo shows how to implement infinite scrolling using the `onScrollToBottom` prop:

 {{"demo": "InfiniteScrolling.js"}}